 FSANZ received an application from Devro Pty Ltd to amend the Australia New Zealand Food Standards Code (the Code) to permit the use of collagen as a processing aid during production of wine.
-It is a Group 3 (cost-recovered) application.
+It is a Group 3 (cost-recovered) Application.
 The Applicant requested that Standard 4.1.1 - Wine Production Requirements (Australia only) be amended accordingly.

-The purpose of this Application is to permit the use of an alternative wine clarifying agent.
-The Applicant claims that collagen is considered to be a food and therefore it is already approved as a general processing aid, under clause 3 of Standard 1.3.3 - Processing Aids.
-Collagen for human consumption is principally derived from the hide or skin of animals.
-Collagen is considered as a component of a food under definitions for meat and meat flesh in Standard 2.2.1 - Meat and Meat Products.
+The purpose of this Application is to permit the use of an alternative wine clarifying agent, namely collagen.
+Collagen is considered to be a food and therefore it is already approved as a general processing aid, under clause 3 of Standard 1.3.3 - Processing Aids.
+Collagen for human consumption is principally derived from the skin or hide of animals.